 If you find yourself unable to pay your bills, crushed under a mountain of debt, we know the stress, anxiety, and sadness you are feeling.
 Ignoring unpaid debts can have serious consequences, so it is important that you take steps to conquer your debts and put yourself back on the road to financial stability.

 Filing for Chapter 7 bankruptcy is one of the most common methods people use to resolve their unmanageable debts and give themselves the opportunity for a new start in life.

 Our Fort Lauderdale bankruptcy attorneys have decades of experience helping people pursue Chapter 7 bankruptcy.
 Let our attorneys work with you to help you understand whether Chapter 7 is a viable option for your situation and help you achieve the debt management solutions that will allow you to conquer your debt.

-Contact us now for a free discussion about your situation and your best options.
+Contact a Chapter 7 bankruptcy attorney at Loan Lawyers in Ft.
+Lauderdale now for a free, confidential, discussion about your financial situation and your best options.

 How Does Chapter 7 Bankruptcy Work?

 Chapter 7 is the process of liquidation of a debtor’s estate under the Bankruptcy Code.
 This is in contrast to Chapter 11 and Chapter 13 that govern the process of reorganization of a debtor’s finances.
 Chapter 7 bankruptcy works slightly differently for businesses and for individuals.